dalijolijo/php-OP_RETURN/README.txt

 REQUIREMENTS
 ------------
 * PHP 5.x or later
-* Bitcoin Core 0.9 or later
+* Bitcore 0.9 or later

 BEFORE YOU START
 ----------------
 Check the constant settings at the top of OP_RETURN.php.
-If you just installed Bitcoin Core, wait for it to download and verify old blocks.
+If you just installed Bitcore, wait for it to download and verify old blocks.
 If using as a library, include/require 'OP_RETURN.php' in your PHP script file.